 (perhaps millennia prior; it matters not).

-Instead, a school of human called the mentats
+Instead, a school of humans called mentats

-trains to use their minds,
+trains to use the human mind,

 enhanced by a drug called sappho